 Pro tip: Find a roofing company that specializes in low slope roofing.
 Check online reviews, the BBB, and ask for references from past clients to ensure you are hiring a reputable roofer.

-Ponding is a big issue for commercial buildings because low slope roofs with poor drainage end up with standing water.
+Ponding is a big issue because low slope roofs with poor drainage end up with standing water.
 This means there is too much weight on the roof and makes it susceptible to leaking or other damage.

 Pro tip: Keep your roof and its drainage pathways clear of debris.
 Avoid clogged gutters that would hinder water from being channeled away from your property.

 Low slope roofing is ideal for solar panels and even rooftop gardens or skylights.
 While these are fabulous ideas, if people make their way onto your roof, they may cause it damage.
 Their equipment can puncture your roof and cause leaks.

 Pro tip: The older your roof, the more vulnerable it is to being damaged.
 If you desire to install solar panels, consider doing so when your roof is installed, and hire a reputable professional to do the work.